 From here to there.

 Cellist Bion Tsang has been internationally recognized as one of the outstanding instrumentalists of his generation: among his many honors are an Avery Fisher Career Grant, an MEF Career Grant and the Bronze Medal in the IX International Tchaikovsky Competition.
-Mr. Tsang earned a Grammy nomination for his performance on the PBS special A Company of Voices: Conspirare in Concert (Harmonia Mundi).
+Mr. Tsang’s career highlights include many great stages and studios.
+He is seen on the PBS Great Performances Now Hear This series with Scott Yoo, including “Beethoven’s Ghost” (S2 E4) and “Schumann: Genius and Madness” (S4 E2), and earned a Grammy nomination for his performance on the PBS special A Company of Voices: Conspirare in Concert (Harmonia Mundi).
+With pianist Anton Nel, he recorded the only classical music concert ever performed on the Austin City Limits stage for the Austin PBS series Arts in Context.

 As a chamber musician, Mr. Tsang has collaborated with such artists as violinists James Ehnes, Pamela Frank, Nai-Yuan Hu, Jaime Laredo, Cho-Liang Lin, Anne Akiko Meyers and Chee Yun, violist Michael Tree, cellist Yo-Yo Ma, bassist Gary Karr and pianist Leon Fleisher.
 He has been a frequent guest artist of the Boston Chamber Music Society, Brooklyn Chamber Music Society, Chamber Music International of Dallas, Fort Worth Chamber Music Society, Da Camera of Houston, Camerata Pacifica of Los Angeles and Bargemusic in New York and performed at such festivals as Marlboro Music Festival, the Cape Cod, Tucson, Portland and Seattle Chamber Music Festivals, the Bard Festival, Bravo!
 Colorado, Music in the Vineyards and the Laurel Festival of the Arts, where he served as Artistic Director for ten years.

-Mr. Tsang’s discography includes three live concert recordings, each captured at Jordan Hall in Boston: Beethoven: Sonatas and Variations for Cello and Piano (Artek), Brahms: Cello Sonatas and Four Hungarian Dances (Artek), and Bion Tsang & Adam Neiman: Live at Jordan Hall (BHM).
-In 2017, Tsang released The Blue Rock Sessions (BHM), featuring eighteen virtuoso miniatures for cello and piano, with accompanying individual videos shot by Rodanti Films at the Blue Rock Artist Ranch and Studio in Wimberly, TX.
-In 2019, he released Dvorak/Enescu Cello Concertos (SONY Classical) with conductor Scott Yoo and the Royal Scottish National Orchestra.
-In 2021, Tsang released Bach Cello Suites (SONY Classical), recorded at Bastyr Chapel in Seattle, WA, on the 1713 “Bass of Spain” Antonio Stradivari cello from the Fulton Collection.
-His latest album, Cantabile (Universal Music Group), with Yoo and the RSNO, was released in 2023.
+Mr. Tsang’s discography includes three live recordings: Beethoven: Sonatas and Variations for Cello and Piano (Artek), Brahms: Cello Sonatas and Four Hungarian Dances (Artek), and Bion Tsang & Adam Neiman: Live at Jordan Hall (BHM Media).
+He released The Blue Rock Sessions (BHM Media), featuring his own virtuoso transcriptions for cello and piano, followed by Dvořák/Enescu Cello Concertos (Sony Classical) with conductor Scott Yoo and the Royal Scottish National Orchestra, the complete Bach Solo Cello Suites (Sony Classical), and Cantabile (Universal Classics), again with Yoo and the RSNO.

 A versatile collaborator, Mr. Tsang was featured on the soundtrack to Recapturing Cuba: An Artists Journey, a PBS documentary by Trinity Films, winning two Gold Medals—Director’s Choice and Artistic Excellence—at the Park City Film Music Festival, coincident to the Sundance Film Festival.
-He was a featured guest artist on the KLRU-TV and PBS television production, A Company of Voices: Conspirare in Concert, filmed in Dell Hall at the Long Center for the Performing Arts in Austin, and aired nationally on PBS stations during their March 2009 pledge drives.
-Tsang has also been featured on KLRU-TV’s In Context recorded in the Austin City Limits studio, the first time classical musicians appeared in that space.
-A frequent collaborator with the Hong Kong City Contemporary Dance Company, he has performed solo cello onstage alongside the dancers in productions of There, After...
-(Kodaly Op.
-8 Solo Sonata) and Plaza X (Bach Solo Suites).
-Tsang has been featured twice on the PBS Great Performances television docuseries Now Hear This in episodes “Beethoven’s Ghost” (2021) and “Schumann: Genius and Madness” (2023), which includes music and video footage from the making of Cantabile in Glasgow, Scotland.
+With the Hong Kong City Contemporary Dance Company, he has performed solo cello onstage alongside the dancers in productions of There, After... (to the music of the Kodaly Solo Cello Sonata) and Plaza X (Bach Solo Cello Suites).

 Mr. Tsang made his professional debut at age eleven in two concerts with Zubin Mehta and the New York Philharmonic.
 That same year he returned to perform two more concerts with Mehta and the Philharmonic.
 One of these performances was broadcast worldwide on the CBS Festival of Lively Arts television series.
 While still in his teens, he became the youngest cellist ever to receive a Gregor Piatigorsky Memorial Prize and the youngest recipient ever of an Artists International Award.
 He was also chosen as a Finalist of the NFAA’s Arts Recognition and Talent Search and subsequently as a Presidential Scholar in the Arts.
 At age nineteen, Tsang became the youngest cellist to win a prize in the VIII International Tchaikovsky Competition.
 He has been featured on America Online as CultureFinder’s “Star Find of the Week,” on the Internet Cello Society as “Artist of the Month,” and most recently in print in the book 21st-Century Cellists.